magda-io/magda-region-mappings/README.md

 ### Production Use

-The default config will pull region mapping files from [the github repo release download area](https://github.com/magda-io/magda-regions/releases).
+The default config will pull region files from [the github repo release download area](https://github.com/magda-io/magda-regions/releases).

-For production deployment, you might want to host those region mapping files yourself in a more reliable way (e.g. put into a storage bucket).
+For production deployment, you might want to host those region files yourself in a more reliable way (e.g. put into a storage bucket).

+### How to generate default region files

+- Install GDAL 2.4.0 or later
+- Install [Tippecanoe](https://github.com/mapbox/tippecanoe) version 1.32.10 or later
+- Git clone [boundary-tiles](https://github.com/magda-io/boundary-tiles/tree/magda) repo `magda` branch.
+- Run `yarn install`
+- Find generation config file [config-magda.json5)](https://github.com/magda-io/boundary-tiles/blob/magda/config-magda.json5)
+  - Find all required download files from the config files
+  - Put download files into either `srcdata/geopackages` or `srcdata/[region type]` folder.
+- Run `yarn gulp all`
+- You can find all region files from generated `geojson` folder.
+  - files with name pattern `[region type].fid.nd.json` (geojson with feature id) are the one we need.

+> Please note: the process also generates MVT (Mapbox Vector Tiles) that can be found from `mbtiles` folder.

+> The region mapping file generated can be located from `regionMapping/regionMapping.json`.
+> Before use the region mapping file, you might want to change the server domain name in the region mapping file if you plan to host the tiles on your own infrastructure.

 ### License